The Brazilian Healthcare System Explained

 The healthcare system in Brazil is made up of both private and government institutions.
 The Brazilian public healthcare system is known as the “United Health System” or SUS (Sistema Único de Saúde.) and healthcare is a constitutional right.
 Prior to reforms in 1988, only citizens who contributed to the social security system were able to receive public healthcare services.
 Today, the SUS is free and universal to all.

 Brazilians are understandably proud of their healthcare system.
-By several measures, the SUS is the largest government-run and publically administered healthcare system in the world.
+By several measures, the SUS is the largest government-run and publicly administered healthcare system in the world.
 It has more users, covers more geographic territory in terms of continuous land mass, and has more clinics and treatment centers than any other similar system in the world.
 Considering the sheer size of its operations, the SUS performs admirably but it still struggles with significant challenges.

 Who is Eligible for Healthcare in Brazil

 If you are a legal resident of Brazil, you can participate in the SUS.
 It’s not a legal requirement to do so, and nobody has to have a health-card if they don’t want one.
 However, it’s well worth it to do so.
-Even for people who carry additional supplemental private insurance, there may be times when it’s more convenient to visit a public hospital.
+Even for people who carry additional supplemental private coverage, there may be times when it’s more convenient to visit a public hospital.

 Anyone who plans to travel to Brazil as a tourist will be pleased to know that, under the SUS, emergency care cannot be refused to anyone, even visitors.
 However, this generosity only extends to true emergencies.
 Problems with pre-existing conditions, for instance, aren’t covered.
 Nor are non-emergency situations (such as a broken ankle) which still require prompt medical treatment.
 All tourists should have travel medical insurance.
 Between Brazil’s beaches, wildlife, and festivals, it’s good to be prepared!